smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 - **When triggering is not harmful**: Sometimes actions must be performed when conditions are met, but performing actions when conditions are not met is still acceptable.
 Condition checks within `performUpkeep` might not be required, but it can still be a good practice to short circuit expensive and unnecessary on-chain processing when it is not required.

-    Calling `performUpkeep` when the `checkUpkeep` conditions haven't yet been tested by Chainlink Keepers might be desirable in some cases, so any specific checks that you perform are entirely use case specific.
+    It might be desirable to call `performUpkeep` when the `checkUpkeep` conditions haven't yet been tested by Chainlink Keepers, so any specific checks that you perform are entirely use case specific.

 - **Trigger ONLY when conditions are met**: Some actions must be performed only when specific conditions are met.
 Check all of the preconditions within `performUpkeep` to ensure that state change occurs only when necessary.